FOREX-Euro steadies as eyes turn to U.S. payrolls

 At highs touched on Thursday, a sharp rise in German bond

-against the dollar in just over a week, but it has since
+stronger against the dollar in just over a week, but it later

 retreated by more than a cent.